Skip to main content

 }

-Under normal operation, lag_ms is typically under 10 seconds.
+Under normal operation, lag_ms is in the low single-digit seconds.
 Use this endpoint to verify freshness in automation pipelines or monitoring.

 Schema Discovery